-Over the past two years a complete visual inspections of the containers has taken place.
-During these inspection there was no visual evidence of degradation of the outer container.
+Over the past two years, a complete visual inspection of the containers has taken place.
+During these inspections, there was no visual evidence of degradation of the outer container.

 Small amounts of U-233 have been stored in the Hillside Vault for more than 10 years.
 The U233 has not been repackaged because of high radiation levels (more than 20 R/hr at contact).
 Facility personnel believe that no plastic bags surround the U-233 samples.
-However, breaching of the packaging could occur as a result of a seismic event or if the container were dropped on the floor during the semiannual vault inventories.
-The exterior of the packages show no signs of decay.
+However, the packaging could be breached by a seismic event or by dropping the container on the floor during the semiannual vault inventories.
+The exteriors of the packages show no signs of decay.
 A recent radiography study also indicates that the contents are still intact and require no remedial action with respect to packaging.